dawsers/hyprscroller/README.md

 `-1`/`prev`/`previous`.
 It cycles forward or backward through a number of column widths (in *row* mode), or window heights (in *column* mode).
 Those widths or heights are a fraction of the width or height of the monitor, and are configurable (see *options*).
-However, using the dispatcher `resizewindow`, you can modify the width or height of any window freely.
+However, using Hyprland's own dispatchers `resizeactive` or `resizewindowpixel`, you can still modify the width or height of any window freely.

 `cyclewidth` is like `cyclesize`, but *cycle-sizes* the width of the column, regardless of which mode you are in. `cycleheight` works similarly, but